SlavaDef/MavenAndTest/README.md

 # MavenAndTest
-try to work with Docker
+try to work with Docker,
-Gson example
+Gson example,
 work with slf4j.Logger replacement printLn